 - The G4 grip is universal, fits almost everyone

 - The flex shaft cannot be handled easily if you are not a professional player

 - The string gets out of shape soon –however, the strong frame allows restringing at ease

-Yonex Voltric 5 is released in the year 2011, and this is the mid-range racquet of the voltric series.
-Yonex has made this racquet look really cool with dual tone aesthetics.
+Yonex Voltric 5 is released in the year 2011, and this is the mid-range racket of the voltric series.
+Yonex has made this racket look really cool with dual tone aesthetics.
 Other specifications are decent enough to satisfy the doubles game.

-The overall weight of the racquet is around 85 to 89 grams, which is not so heavy for intense gaming.
+The overall weight of the racket is around 85 to 89 grams, which is not so heavy for intense gaming.
 However, the balance point is shifted towards the head which provides more power to your shots.
 But this might give you a wrist fatigue after the prolonged game session.
-If your arm is seasoned to use head heavy racquets, this one is good to go.
+If your arm is seasoned to use head heavy rackets, this one is good to go.